-It’s easy for some musicians—especially rhythm guitarists—to dismiss scales as something that is only really necessary for lead guitar players who will spend half their time “shredding” in the middle of the stage.
-The truth is, for those kinds of guitarists, scales are essential, but for everyone else they still carry huge benefits.
+It's easy for some musicians—especially rhythm guitarists—to dismiss scales as something that is only really necessary for lead guitar players who will spend half their time "shredding" in the middle of the stage.
+The truth is, for those kinds of guitarists, scales are essential.
+But they still carry huge benefits for everyone else,

 5. Practice Your Chord Changes

-Because nobody like an errant A in their Em.
+Because nobody likes an errant A in their Em.

 Specifically while strumming, that is.
-Obviously, being able to comfortably change chords is a must for any competent guitar player, but the timing aspect of chord changes is often misunderstood.
+Obviously, being able to comfortably change chords is a must for any competent guitar player.
+But the timing aspect of chord changes is often misunderstood.
 More often than not, when a guitarist struggles to make a smooth chord change, they assume their fretting hand is the problem when it's actually the strumming hand's doing.
-Learning to coordinate your strumming hand with your chord changes is one of the single hardest things to master for those to whom it does not come naturally, and it can make a huge difference to your playing.
+Learning to coordinate your strumming hand with your chord changes is one of the single hardest things to master if it doesn't come naturally.
+But once you get it down, it can make a huge difference in your playing.

 Of course, this is assuming the chord change itself is technically sound.
 No amount of perfect timing on the strumming side will cover a chord change that takes a full bar to complete and hits three wrong notes on the way.
 Be sure to try many chord combinations, and don't pay any attention to how melodic your playing sounds during this exercise; it's not about ear-pleasing chord progressions at this point.